833-483-7477

 • Zinc: This important mineral helps your immune cells function at their best so you can recover more quickly and experience less severe symptoms.

-• Anti-nausea and vomiting medicine: If your food poisoning is causing queasiness and vomiting, this medicine will help relieve these symptoms by blocking the transmission of the signals in the nervous system that lead to an upset stomach.
+• Anti-nausea and vomiting medicine: If your foodborne illness is causing queasiness and vomiting, this medicine will help relieve these symptoms by blocking the transmission of the signals in the nervous system that lead to an upset stomach.

 • Anti-heartburn and reflux medicine: If excessive vomiting from food poisoning has made your esophagus burn, this medicine can provide relief by temporarily decreasing the amount of acid secreted in your stomach.

 By combining all of these effective ingredients, a food poisoning IV package can help you feel more like yourself in no time.
-Depending on your needs and symptoms, you can also customize your IV therapy package to include other nutrients or medications you might benefit from.
+Depending on your needs and symptoms to avoid food poisoning, you can also customize your IV therapy package to include other nutrients or medications you might benefit from.

 Recover From Your Food Poisoning With IV Therapy From Mobile IV Medics